From the Blog

 Few energy issues in recent decades have proven as contentious as shale gas.
 The rapid recent development of shale gas in the United States has reduced gas prices, helped the U.S. economy recover from the recent recession, reduced U.S. dependence on foreign energy supplies, and even apparently helped reduce U.S. greenhouse gas emissions.
 But adverse…

 Who is John Dernbach?

-John C. Dernbach is a Distinguished Professor of Law at Widener’s Harrisburg campus and co-director of Widener’s two-campus Environmental Law Center.
+John C. Dernbach is a Distinguished Professor of Law at Widener University, Commonwealth Law School in Harrisburg Pennsylvania, and director of its Environmental Law and Sustainability Center.
 John leads a project, Sustaining America, that reviews sustainable development efforts in the United States and makes recommendations for future action.
 Read on